-Looking to take your prepaid program to new heights in 2018?
+Looking to take your prepaid program to new heights?
 Here are seven questions we routinely use during program discovery and scoping to get you started.
 It doesn’t matter if you’re adding a new program or reviewing an existing one: Taking the time to clearly articulate the answers to these questions will ensure you and your program stakeholders meet your program goals and that all participants — not just the highest or most frequent earners — have a seamless journey.

 #1.
 What do you want to accomplish?